w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 * Team members who understand all aspects of a data platform's architecture
 * Work closely with the data platform engineers to create data workflows
-* Responsible for designing and testing new database architectures and planning both data and architecture migrations

 _Data pipeline engineer_